mattmoskwa/echoecho/README.md

 Note the `required`, `optional`, and `multiple` lines.
 Per the docs, methods have required and optional parameters.
 Some required parameters are "one of x or y".
 To describe this limitation, use the `any: [:x, :y]` construction.

 Some parameters can take multiple values.
-To describe this situtation, use the `multiple: :x` construction.
+To describe this situtation, use the `multiple :x` construction.
 If there is a limit to the number of values a parameter can take, use the `limit` option, as in

 ```ruby